 Personally, the COVID-19 experience has caused me anxiety.
 I worry about the health of my family and friends, the safety of my colleagues on the frontlines, the overwhelming changes in medical education, and the future of our society.

 Suddenly, the future that I had crafted was in flux, and a flurry of questions started flowing through my head.
-I quickly realized that my mental health was taking a turn for the worst, and I needed to do something to get back on track.
+I quickly realized that my mental health was taking a turn for the worse, and I needed to do something to get back on track.

 Managing life is not about managing situations but managing our response to situations.